UWrc/UWrc.github.io/docs/storage/cli.md

 title: CLI Usage
 ---

-On this page we detail two options data on KOPAH via Command Line Interfaces (CLIs). s3cmd is a popular and widely used tool, while s5cmd is faster but less widely used.
+On this page we detail two options data on Kopah via Command Line Interfaces (CLIs). s3cmd is a popular and widely used tool, while s5cmd is faster but less widely used.

 note:::
-These tools aren't the only ones compatible with KOPAH, however you will need to set them up to work with Ceph, KOPAH's underlying storage protocol.
+These tools aren't the only ones compatible with Kopah, however you will need to set them up to work with Ceph, Kopah's underlying storage protocol.
 :::

 ## s3cmd

-s3cmd is a free command line tool and client for uploading, retrieving and managing data in KOPAH.
+s3cmd is a free command line tool and client for uploading, retrieving and managing data in Kopah.
 It is best suited for power users who are familiar with command line programs.
-It is also ideal for batch scripts and if automated backup to KOPAH is desired.
+It is also ideal for batch scripts and if automated backup to Kopah is desired.

-s3cmd is available for uploading data to KOPAH from your local computer and with usage on `klone`.
+s3cmd is available for uploading data to Kopah from your local computer and with usage on `klone`.

 ### Local s3cmd usage